• Skip to primary navigation

 a glass bottle of homemade vanilla syrup sitting on a wooden board, surrounded by ingredients and a white linen.

-So go ahead and play home barista with this easy DIY vanilla syrup!
-Use it to make your favorite coffee shop drinks like a vanilla latte, a vanilla sweet cream cold brew, a London fog tea latte, or an iced matcha latte!
-Or be your own bartender and use it to add vanilla flavor to sodas, mocktails, and cocktails.
-Enjoy!
+This vanilla coffee syrup recipe is the perfect way to add robust vanilla flavoring to your drinks.
+So go ahead and play home barista (or bartender) with this easy DIY vanilla syrup.
+You can use it to make your favorite coffee shop drinks like a vanilla latte, a vanilla sweet cream cold brew, a London fog tea latte, or an iced matcha latte!

 Jump to:

-• What is Vanilla Simple Syrup?
+• What is Homemade Vanilla Syrup?

-• Vanilla Syrup Ingredients
+• Homemade Vanilla Syrup Ingredients

-• How to Make Vanilla Simple Syrup
+• How to Make Vanilla Syrup

-• Vanilla Simple Syrup Recipe Variations
+• Vanilla Syrup Recipe Variations

-• Uses for Vanilla Simple Syrup
+• Uses for Homemade Vanilla Syrup

-• Homemade Vanilla Syrup Storage
+• Vanilla Simple Syrup Storage

-• DIY Vanilla Syrup FAQs
+• Homemade Vanilla Simple Syrup FAQs

 • Love This Recipe?
 You May Also Enjoy

-• DIY Vanilla Simple Syrup
+• Vanilla Simple Syrup Recipe

-What is Vanilla Simple Syrup?
+What is Homemade Vanilla Syrup?

 Simple syrup is a liquefied form of sugar that is often used to sweeten cocktails, teas, coffees, and other cold beverages.
 If you’ve ever gone to a coffee shop and ordered a latte with “2 pumps of vanilla”…you just ordered a latte with vanilla simple syrup!
 Using a simple syrup sweetens your drinks without adding grainy sugar which creates a more enjoyable sip.
 A basic simple syrup is made with equal parts sugar to water.

-Why You’ll Love This Vanilla Syrup Recipe
+Why You’ll Love This Homemade Vanilla Simple Syrup

 Rich vanilla flavor.
 This delicious vanilla syrup recipe adds amazing vanilla flavor to all of your favorite drinks!